pramnora/python/README.md

 1> Older version: Python 2.X

-Print "Hello, world!"
+print "Hello, world!"

 2> Newer version: Python 3.X

-Print ("Hello, world!")
+print ("Hello, world!")

 **NOTE**: It is highly recommended that you download the 'latest' version of the Python programming language which is Python: 3.x.